 The term AI (Artificial Intelligence) is used rather loosely today to describe all kinds of things.

 Leading some to get annoyed over its use, or apparent misuse.
-A week rarely goes by without a “the robots are coming and they’re going to take your job!!” story in the media – most of which will refer to AI; and more and more products are sold claiming AI features of one kind or another.
+A week rarely goes by without a “the robots are coming and they’re going to take your job!!” story in the media – most of which will refer to AI, and more and more products are sold claiming AI features of one kind or another.
 Why so now, and why get annoyed?

 Part of the answer is simply fashion.
 Remember when everything was Mainframe, then decentralised and finally Cloud.
 Or outsourced, then offshored became fashionable.
 Remember Web 2.0 and IoT?
-Let’s not even go near Blockchain.
+Let’s not even go near Blockchain?
 If you’re my age you’ll remember when everything was “Turbo” whether it featured forced air induction or not.

-Hollywood has worked hard for decades to fix the idea of AIs into the public imagination, for the most part sinister AIs at that.
+Hollywood has worked hard for decades to fix the idea of AIs into the public imagination, for the most part, sinister AIs at that.
 It’s also about computing power.
 The concepts underpinning most things described as AI today are decades old, but we now have the power which allows them to do useful things.

-It doesn’t help that “Artificial Intelligence” was a vague term right from the get go.
-What exactly does it mean to be Artificial, or Intelligent?
+It doesn’t help that “Artificial Intelligence” was a vague term right from the get-go.
+What exactly does it mean to be artificial, or intelligent?
 Both seem obvious, but when you scratch the surface they just aren’t.

-Then there are artificial things like machines which extract oil from the ground, and artificial processes like making plastics from that oil.
+Then there are artificial things like machines that extract oil from the ground and artificial processes like making plastics from that oil.
 Seems clear.
 Work it through though, and it’s not clear cut.

 How about humans building a tower of glass and steel just over half a mile high… on sand?
 Not natural.
 Those humans using plastics in the construction of their building?
 No, no, no!
 Stone maybe, that’s natural, but plastic!?
 Totally unnatural!

 Humans have it in their nature to create.
 Is the Burj Khalifa so different then, at least in principle?
 Maybe you agree, maybe not.
 But you would have to at least accept that Artificial’s meaning is fuzzy.

 Humans consider themselves to be intelligent.
 It was seen as a defining characteristic until other primates, dolphins, and corvids were studied.
 Now, the closer we look at the animal world, the more intelligence we find.

 In Life 3.0, Max Tegark describes intelligence as the “ability to accomplish complex tasks”.
 Let’s stick with that.
 But even a basic computer can accomplish complex tasks, is it intelligent?

-At Nuon we’re as guilty as anyone of using the term “AI” loosely.
+At Nuon, we’re as guilty as anyone of using the term AI loosely.
 We’ll say “our AI” when we’re referring to an algorithm, or “your/my AI” when we’re talking about a simulation or a client’s instance or, more accurately, a model.
 But we know what we mean, so that’s probably okay.

-We’re talking about Reinforcement Learning, which is a subcategory of Machine Learning, which is itself a subcategory of Artificial Intelligence.
+We’re talking about reinforcement learning, which is a subcategory of machine learning, which is itself a subcategory of artificial intelligence.